Internship in Germany Program

 • Participants must be at least 18 years old (Unless special permissions are granted by the organization’s director and legal guardians)

-• Have fluency in English, as well as a basic, grammatical understanding of how the language functions.
-However, to be a native English speaker is not required.
+• Have fluency in English, as well as a basic grammatical understanding of how the language functions.
+However, being a native English speaker is not required.

 • A positive attitude and a willingness to learn.